nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Format**: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [i/POLICY_NUMBER] [t/TAG]…​`

 * Edits the client at the specified `INDEX`.
-    * The index refers to the index number shown in the displayed client list.
+    * `INDEX` refers to the index number shown in the displayed client list.
-    * The index must be more than 1, and less than or equal to the index of the last item in the displayed list.
+    * `INDEX` must be more than 1, and less than or equal to the index of the last item in the displayed list.
 * At least one of the optional fields must be provided.

 :exclamation: **Caution**: Existing values will be **replaced** with the input values.